 Engagement rings are worn in several Islamic countries in South Asia and West Asia, and men usually wear them on the right and women on the left hand.

 Wedding ring are not used in traditional Muslim wedding ceremonies, but if one is worn, it can go either on the left or the right ring finger.
 In Iran, the wedding band is more common and goes on the right.

-According to a 2018 Huffington Post survey, there has been a 280% increase for saved Pinterest images of men’s engagement rings.
-In 2015, an XO group survey found that 17% of men would like to wear a “man-gagement” ring.
+According to a Huffington Post survey, there has been a 280% increase for saved Pinterest images of men’s engagement rings.
+In an XO group survey, it was found that 17% of men would like to wear a “man-gagement” ring.

 This small but growing trend is partly a sign of growing gender and sexual equality, with the legalisation of same-sex marriage in the UK making men’s engagement rings more sought after.

 For the other part, the trend it is celebrity-driven, and therefore most prevalent among the fashion conscious.
 Celebrities have generally made it more acceptable, or even desirable, for men to wear jewellery, such as diamond earrings.

 Ed Sheeran’s engagement ring

 One of the most famous celebrity males to wear an engagement ring is Ed Sheeran, who announced his engagement on 19th January 2018.